vivek369-ui/APi_Test/README.md

                                          body() : here we pass only String data .contentType(ContentType.JSON) : type of data pass into body (Specify the content type of the request.) when() :
-                                 what type of requst we want to send  get, put ,post ,delete,patch then()  :
+                                 what type of requst we want to send  get, put(need id) ,post ,delete,patch then()  :
                                   all validation we have to do in then section status code ,respose body ,cookies ,header log() :